Moka App Review 2024

 Scenario 3: Moka and Wealthsimple Invest Fees Compared

-…annnnd we don’t even have to do the rest of the math.
-0.6-0.7% is literally a third of what you’d pay to invest the same amount with Moka.
+.…annnnd we don’t even have to do the rest of the math.
+0.62 – 0.65% is less than a third of what you’d pay to invest the same amount with Moka.
 And you already know that it includes a greater selection of ETFs, more account options, and a roundup option like Moka has.

 It’s possible that you could eventually grow your portfolio to such an extent that you’d actually save on fees with Moka—but at that point you’d probably want to take advantage of the extra features that Wealthsimple offers.